nnekauf/project-3-nest/spec.md

     - Book has a title and a storyline.
 Need to make it user submittable
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
     - Each model has validations.
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+    - Reader can search through books by title
 - [x] Include signup (how e.g. Devise)
     - Reader controller handles signup
 - [x] Include login (how e.g. Devise)